tungwongchi/bostfys/gcc.md

 #step 2. build it
     $ cd ./gcc/
+    $ mkdir build-tmp
+    $ cd build-tmp
-    $ ./configure --enable-mutilib
+    $ ../configure --enable-multiarch --enable-shared --enable-threads=posix --with-system-zlib --enable-mutilib
-    $ make -j4 all-gcc
+    $ make
     $ make install

 # remake #001:
     error:
         collect2: error: ld returned 1 exit status
         configure: error: I suspect your system does not have 32-bit development libraries (libc and headers).
         If you have them, rerun configure with --enable-multilib.
 If you do not have them, and want to build a 64-bit-only compiler, rerun configure with --disable-multilib.

     selution:
         #64-bit (`x86_64`) C library and headers